Auto Loan Glossary

 Consumer or borrower income before tax.

-Coverage that pays any remaining balance owed on a loan after payment of a total-loss insurance claim.
+A product that pays the remaining balance owed, less excluded amounts, on a loan after the payment of a total-loss insurance claim.

-An individual that agrees to pay the debt of another.
+An individual who agrees to pay the debt of another.

-Independent used car lots, automobile brokers, and leasing companies who are not franchise dealerships.
+Independent used car lots, automobile brokers, and leasing companies that are not franchise dealerships.
 An independent dealership typically does not have an affiliation with an automobile manufacturer.

 The systematic evaluation of a used car.